What’s the oldest language in the world?

 Proto-languages are the reconstructed ancestors of the world’s language groups.
 If you think of the range of human languages as a family tree, these would be the languages closest to, or making up the first branches, trunk, and roots.
 These languages are generally largely theoretical, as precious little has survived of them in terms of hard records like inscriptions.
 They’ve been, or are currently being, meticulously reconstructed through entire lifetimes-worth of research, comparison, cross-referencing, and painstaking linguistic inductive reasoning.
 The list of recognized proto-languages is far too long to reproduce here, but they exist for every known human language group worldwide.

-It’s impossible to know for sure where our languages will go from here, or what sorts of discoveries remain to be made.
+It’s impossible to know for sure where our languages will go from here, or what sorts of discoveries remain.
 What we can be certain of, is that change is inevitable.
 No language is entirely static, and it’s impossible to keep them from influencing one another as globalization and technology bring us ever closer together.
-But we ought to treasure our linguistic heritage and celebrate its diversity.
+We ought to treasure our linguistic heritage and celebrate its diversity.